AlexiaChen/awesome-stars/README.md

 ## Others

+- [kuchin/awesome-cto](https://github.com/kuchin/awesome-cto) – A curated and opinionated list of resources for Chief Technology Officers, with the emphasis on startups
 - [alifiroozi80/CKA](https://github.com/alifiroozi80/CKA) – The BEST tutorial for Becoming a Certified Kubernetes Administrator, an EXPERT in K8s from scratch, and much MORE!
 - [NVIDIA/nvtrust](https://github.com/NVIDIA/nvtrust) – Ancillary open source software to support confidential computing on NVIDIA GPUs
 - [Mingcat-23/Zero-Trust-Software](https://github.com/Mingcat-23/Zero-Trust-Software) – Github上一些关于零信任的开源软件集合